NVSL/NOVA/README.md

 Published in FAST 2016

 ## Building NOVA
-NOVA works on the 4.3 or higher versions of x86-64 Linux kernel, and relies on the NVDIMM support.
+NOVA works on the 4.3 version of x86-64 Linux kernel.

-To build NOVA, first build up your kernel with NVDIMM support (`CONFIG_BLK_DEV_PMEM`), then build NOVA with a simple
+To build NOVA, simply run a

 ~~~
 #make